 NaCl-Saturated Brines Are Thermodynamically Moderate, Rather Than Extreme, Microbial Habitats

-J. D. Callum and P. E. McMullan and C. J. O'Kane and A. Stevenson and I. C. Santos and C. Roy and W. Ghosh and R. L. Mancinelli and M. R. Mormile and G. McMullan and H. L. Banciu and M. A. Fares and K. C. Benison and A. Oren and M. L. Dyall-Smith and J. E. Hallsworth, "NaCl-Saturated Brines Are Thermodynamically Moderate, Rather Than Extreme, Microbial Habitats," FEMS Microbiology Reviews, Oxford University Press, Jun 2018.
+J. D. Callum and P. E. McMullan and C. J. O'Kane and A. Stevenson and I. C. Santos and C. Roy and W. Ghosh and R. L. Mancinelli and M. R. Mormile and For full list of authors, see publisher's website., "NaCl-Saturated Brines Are Thermodynamically Moderate, Rather Than Extreme, Microbial Habitats," FEMS Microbiology Reviews, vol. 42, no. 5, pp. 672 - 693, Oxford University Press, Sep 2018.

 The definitive version is available at https://doi.org/10.1093/femsre/fuy026

 Keywords and Phrases